fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 # Bonus

 {{< speaker_note >}}
-- And a special bonus
+- And I have a special bonus for you
 {{< /speaker_note >}}

 ---